 As part of the verification process, taxable income for all tax filers from the previous year must be validated.
 To verify taxable income, you must either:

-- Select the IRS data retrieval process link through the FAFSA online, or
+- Select the IRS data retrieval process link through the FAFSA online (this option is currently unavailable), or

 - Request Tax Return transcripts through the IRS: